denliehoo/multi-swap/README.md

   - change the function in PreviewSwapModal.js; need to display getAmountOut and connect the swap function properly, and to display how many ERC20/ETH can be received from the swap in the Modal
   - Add pending spinner after swap and popup notification when swap is completed to frontend (use the events from the smart contract to know when swap is pending and done)
   - ensure swap ETH (single asset) for multiple assets % (e.g. USDC and USDT) is functional
 - touch up on front end (css)
 - refactor CSS code properly
 - refactor any other code properly
 - deploy to live environment (both smart contract and frontend).
-Note: consider changing tokens to ftm network so its cheaper to launch and test live
 - -----End Of Phase 1: Swap ETH to Multiple ERC20 tokens-----

 <br />